Complain about solicitor

 We are not a nation of people who complain, but sometimes you have no choice.

-The Law Society guidance to solicitors is much more positive than used to be the case.
+The regulator’s guidance to solicitors is much more positive than used to be the case.
 It says complaints are a business risk which cannot be avoided, but must instead be managed.
 However high the standard of client care, you cannot keep all clients, and others contacting your practice, happy all the time.
 While praise is preferable, complaints are crucial feedback on how to improve your practice.
 An effective complaints management process is an integral aspect of quality client care.
 It allows you to continually improve business practices, retain clients, enhance your reputation and remain competitive.

 So the solicitor should try to avoid complaints in the first place.
-If a complaint is made it should be dealt with quickly and objectively, and be free of charge.
+If a complaint is made it should be dealt with quickly and objectively and be free of charge.

 Where a practice cannot resolve a complaint directly with the client, an independent third party may be required.
 A solicitor can offer the opportunity to involve an independent mediator to assist with resolving the complaint.
 Clients should be advised of their right to raise their concerns with the Legal Ombudsman.
+You can tell the Solicitors Regulation Authority about dishonesty or breaches of teh principles under which solicitors must operate, but they will not deal with issues of poor service.